-In this section we introduce the components involved in the parallel simulation workflow, that we implement in the ccnSim [28], an open source cache network simulator [2] built over Omnet++ and written in C++.
+In this section we introduce the components involved in the parallel simulation workflow, that we implement in the ccnSim [35], an open source cache network simulator [1] built over Omnet++ and written in C++.
 In particular, we use the Akaroa2 [9] software suite to parallelize the single-threaded workflow (early depicted in Fig.2) with a master-slave architecture (illustrated in Fig. 5 and described in the following).
+The for lack of space, the detailed software structure is omitted in this description but is available in GitHub [2].